Postgraduate Course: Analysis of Corporate Financial Information (CMSE11084)

 ||Availability||Available to all students

-Participants will be comfortable reading financial statements, calculating and understanding accounting ratios, extracting information to make forecasts and valuations.
-Participants will also gain understanding of the limitations of financial statements and methods for evaluating the quality of these statements
+Participants will learn to read corporate reports and financial statements.
+They will calculate and utilise accounting ratios and metrics critically and will interpret them rigorously.
+Participants will also gain understanding of the limitations of financial statements and of methods for evaluating the quality of these statements.

 Student Learning Experience

-Learning will primarily be through reading, thinking, reflection, practical workshop activities and attending the pre-recorded lectures.
-Accounting and analysis concepts can take time and effort to assimilate and so students should expect to have to work hard.
-Supplementary exercises and solutions will be also provided for students to work through in their own time.
+Learning will primarily be through lecture attendance, reading, reflective-thinking practical workshop activities.
+Accounting and analysis concepts take time and effort to assimilate.
+A high level of active participation is also expected from students and are expected to actively participate and so students should expect to have to work hard.
+Supplementary exercises and solutions will be also provided for students to work through as self-study.

 Entry Requirements (not applicable to Visiting Students)